-SAO and Faculty Leaders work together to identify on-site partners best suited for the location and academic needs of the program.
-Most faculty led study abroad programs contract with a vendor to handle the majority of on-site logistics, while a few contract with a university and/or a combination of academic contacts, local experts, and travel agents.
-Major factors in the selection of on-site partners include the Faculty Leader's experience and professional network in the location, the difficulty of running a program in that location, and the availability of local experts.
-A Faculty Leader may be the primary contact for a vendor who they have an existing relationship with, but SAO should always be looped in on discussions in order to ensure that university purchasing guidelines are followed.
+SAO and faculty leaders work together to determine which on-site partners are best for the location and academic needs of the program.
+Most faculty led study abroad programs contract a vendor to handle the majority of on-site logistics, while a few contract a university and/or a combination of academic contacts, local experts, and travel agents.
+Major factors in the selection of on-site partners include the Faculty Leader's experience and professional network in the location, the difficulty of running a program in a particular location, and the availability of local experts.
+Regardless of who serves as the primary contact for a vendor, SAO should always be looped in on discussions with vendors in order to ensure that university purchasing and contract guidelines are followed.